Xnst/ccxstuff/README.md

 when constructing the solid mesh.

 ### resultExtract

 Extracts the results in the frd-file to csv-files.
 Convenient when post-processing in python.

 ### nodExtract

 Writes the node info and nodsets to csv-files

+### surfSet

+Creates a file with the surfaces defind.
+The element sets from salome are used.
+Only TET-mesh is accepted.

+    surfSet <name>.inp

+gives a file  <name>S.inp

 ### install.sh